mqtthiqs/at-doc/docs/index.md

 ## Features

-* _Polyadic Modulation Engine_: A novel modulation paradigm: organic and per-voice control, making it fast and expressive to build complex, evolving patches.
+* **Polyadic Modulation Engine:** A novel modulation paradigm: organic and per-voice control, making it fast and expressive to build complex, evolving patches.
-* _Full Multichannel Support_: Create in stereo, quad, or 64+ channels without changing how you work.
+* **Full Multichannel Support:** Create in stereo, quad, or 64+ channels without changing how you work.
 Perfect for spatial composition.
-* _Simple yet groundbreaking modules_: From granular delays to multi-playhead samplers, modules are simple and understandable, yet reward curiosity and creative misuse.
+* **Groundbreaking yet simple modules:** From granular delays to multi-playhead samplers, modules are simple and understandable, yet reward curiosity and creative misuse.
-* _Hybrid Workflow_: Sound generation and processing in one place; build an advanced synth, a granular FX chain, or something never seen before.
+* **Hybrid Workflow:** Sound generation and processing in one place; build an advanced synth, a granular FX chain, or something never seen before.
-* _Sound Morphing_: Transition between module presets or randomize parameters with smooth sonic interpolation, ideal for performance, evolving patches or to be surprise.
+* **Sound Morphing:** Transition between module presets or randomize parameters with smooth sonic interpolation, ideal for performance, evolving patches or to be surprise.

 ## Philosophy

-* _By musicians, for musicians_: Like you, we are all passionate musicians, and GRM welcomes resident avant-garde electronic music composers with whom we exchange every day. _Atelier_ was built with a single purpose: be the tool we are lacking.
+* **By musicians, for musicians:** Like you, we are all passionate musicians, and GRM welcomes resident avant-garde electronic music composers with whom we exchange every day. _Atelier_ was built with a single purpose: be the tool we are lacking.
 No market considerations, no revenue
   goals: all decisions taken by musicians, for musicians.
-* _The magic is in the making_: true to Pierre Schaeffer's founding principles of composing by directly interacting with the musical material ("Le faire et l'entendre"), everything in Atelier is real-time, interactive and modulatable: no planning required; just be guided by what you hear.
+* **The magic is in the making:** true to Pierre Schaeffer's founding principles of composing by directly interacting with the musical material ("Le faire et l'entendre"), everything in _Atelier_ is real-time, interactive and modulatable: no planning required; just be guided by what you hear.
-* _Just tools_: Every module has simple and easy to understand functions: everything is observable and documented, nothing is a black box.
+* **Just tools:** Every module has simple and easy to understand functions: everything is observable and documented, nothing is a black box.
 Just by playing, you will learn how things work, and discover new uses for the tools.
 Play it simple or build something complex; we are just giving you the tools to do so.
-* _Classics, reinvented_: Atelier is a reinvention of the venerable GRM Tools 3 suite: while respecting and preserving the underlying philosophy, it bears no single line of code in common with its older sibling.
+* **Classics, reinvented:** _Atelier_ is a reinvention of the venerable GRM Tools 3 suite: while respecting and preserving the underlying philosophy, it bears no single line of code in common with its older sibling.

 ## The beginning of a beautiful friendship

 _Atelier_ is built to grow.
 As we develop new features it will evolve over time, including new modules, processors and modulators, and new core features.
-Your purchase of _Atelier_ v1.x.x is a lifetime purchase: .
-It includes all point-updates until v2.0; when this is out, we will propose discounted upgrade paths for existing v1 user.
+Your purchase of _Atelier_ `v1.x` is a lifetime purchase: no subscription, no recurring fees.
+It includes all features that will be introduced in point-updates, i.e. about 1.5—2 years worth of upgrades.
+When `v2.0` is released, we will propose discounted upgrade paths for existing `v1.x` user.